Artisanship as art,

 While in Mexico, she complements her studies with professional training in metal sculpting, enameling and cabinetry.

-At her return to Colombia, she founds “Mercedes Salazar Jewelry” in association with Diego Martinez.
+At her return to Colombia, she founds “Mercedes Salazar Jewelry”.

 The company launches an exploratory line of contemporary jewelry made of recovered materials such as buttons, leather, metals nuts and bolts.